Club Policies and Requirements

 Service Hours Form for each event your club serves

-hours so that the ICC Assistant can keep track of them.
+hours so that the ICC Senator can keep track of them.

-Clubs that do not complete service hours or that were absent 3 or more times from the ICC General Assembly meetings will receive a $25.00 deduction from their club account.
+Clubs that do not complete service hours or that were absent 3 or more times in a semester from the ICC General Assembly meetings will receive a $25.00 deduction from their club account.

 Infractions of ICC Guidelines and AS Financial and District Guidelines can lead to a deduction of up to $50.00 from your club base allocation or the freezing of your club account.